Lie-operads and operadic modules from poset cohomology: Introduction

 \subsection{Examples}

 We give many examples of our formalism, summed up in Table \ref{tableRes}.
 There are certainly many more natural examples, and we hope that the reader will enjoy adding their favorite combinatorial objects to our list.
+We have collected open questions that arose in the study of examples in \S\ref{sec: open questions}.